 Reviews are more personal.

-You’d have to play the video game, experience the story first-hand before you can pinpoint the strengths and weaknesses of a particular game.
+You’d have to play the video game and experience the story firsthand before you can pinpoint the strengths and weaknesses of a particular game.

 There’s a special kind of writing skill to become a critic.
-Google the late, great John Peter Bain or more known as ‘TotalBiscuit’ to know if you got what it takes to become a video game reviewer.
+Google the late, great John Peter Bain, more popularly known as ‘TotalBiscuit’ to know if you’ve got what it takes to become a video game reviewer.

 Game tutorials are challenging to write because you’d have to be a phenomenal gamer, or involved in the production of that game to be able to release a tutorial quickly after the release of a game.